The short story about Temporary Admission

 The function of the Supporting Document

 The Supporting Document (SD) only acknowledges that the aircraft has arrived within the EU and is opting to fly under TA.
-Having the SD ready in the aircraft or actively using the SD indicates that the operator understands the use of TA, which is a good start if approached by customs, but it does not grant the aircraft free circulation status for a six-month period, nor does it approve TA compliance in advance.
-Both of which is a common misunderstanding.
-Again, no operator should fly to the EU unprepared and unable to explain and document why they are eligible to use the TA procedure, and the SD does not have this function.
+Having the SD ready onboard or actively using it shows that the operator understands the basics of TA, which is helpful if approached by customs, but it does not grant the aircraft free circulation for a six-month period, nor does it approve TA compliance in advance.
+Again, no operator should fly to the EU unprepared and unable to explain and document why they are eligible to use the TA procedure.
+The SD does not have this function.

 Validity of the Supporting Document

 The SD is only valid if the aircraft has not left the EU and for a maximum of six months.
-A new SD must be processed upon the next entry even though the six months mentioned in the field “period for discharge” have not yet passed.
-The six months mentioned here is the maximum stay of the specific entry whereupon the form is stamped (in customs terms; period for discharge).
-If the aircraft has been flying outside the EU after the first entry, it is a common misunderstanding that any future entries into the EU within the first six months will be endorsed in advance by using this form – it will not.
+A new SD must be processed upon the next entry, even though the six months mentioned in the field “period for discharge” have not yet passed.
+The six months mentioned here is the maximum stay of the specific entry, whereupon the form is stamped (in customs terms: period for discharge).
+If the aircraft has flown outside the EU after the first entry, it is another common misunderstanding that any future entries into the EU within the first six months will be endorsed in advance by using the same form – it will not.

 How to handle a customs ramp check